Skip to content

 4. What genetic testing does California Cryobank currently perform on its donors?

-7. How can I find out what genetic tests were performed on the donors in which I am interested?
+9. How can I find out what genetic tests were performed on a donor?

-9. Can I request that my donor be tested for other genetic conditions?
+11. Can I request that a donor be tested for other genetic conditions?

-1. Can genetic testing eliminate the risk for birth defects?
+13. Can genetic testing eliminate the risk for birth defects and other health issues?

 1. Why does California Cryobank perform a genetic evaluation on donor applicants?

-Every woman has a 3 to 4% chance to have a child with a birth defect, regardless of whether she conceives naturally or uses assisted reproductive technologies.
+Everyone has a 3 to 4% chance to have a child with a birth defect, regardless of whether they conceive naturally or use assisted reproductive technologies.
 It is not possible to eliminate these risks or test for all of them before becoming pregnant.
-However, a genetic risk assessment is performed on California Cryobank's donor applicants as part of the donor qualification process.
+However, a genetic risk assessment is performed on California Cryobank's donor applicants as part of the donor qualification process to help assess if there could be an increased risk for significant medical problems in a donor’s offspring based on the reported family history.
 The goal of the risk assessment is to try to reduce the risk for significant medical problems in the donor's offspring.
-If a donor applicant is considered to have an increased risk for having offspring with birth defects, above the 3 to 4% risk in the general population, he is not eligible to participate in our anonymous donor program.

 2. How is a donor's family history information collected and verified?

-At California Cryobank we elicit medical information from donor applicants over several months from the time of their first contact with our company.
+Medical information is elicited from donor applicants over several months from the time of their first contact with our company.
 Information is collected in multiple formats and by several different staff members and reviewed for consistency and accuracy.
+Each donor applicant also meets with one of our Reproductive Genetics Specialists to have a three-generation family medical history evaluation.
 If we receive information that is incomplete or inconsistent, the applicant will be required to provide additional information to clarify his family history in order to continue with the program.

 3. What happens when new medical information is received about a donor or his offspring?